anishaswain/Simple-JS-Projects/README.md

 14. Calendar App: Create a calendar application that allows users to add and manage events.

 15. Chat Application: Build a real-time chat application using technologies like WebSocket or Firebase.

+16. GitHub Profile Viewer: Fetch and display GitHub user profiles and repositories.

+17. Task Scheduler: Develop a task scheduler with date and time management.

+18. Note Taking App: Build a note-taking appli: cation with create, read, update, and delete (CRUD) functionality.

+19. Animated Landing Page: Design an animated landing page with CSS animations

+20. Responsive Navbar: Design a responsive navigation bar for websites.

+21. Image Slider: Build an image slider that displays images in a carousel.

 ## How to Use This Repository
 Each project idea in this repository includes a brief description.
 To get started with a project: